-Many of us may not, so we thought it was time we dissect the whats of the lymphatic system, the whens of lymphatic drainage and the how and why lymphatic massage can positively impact the health of our skin when added to our daily skin practice.
+Many of us may not, so we thought it was time we dissect the whats of the lymphatic system, the whens of lymphatic drainage and the how and why lymphatic massage can positively impact the health of our skin during pregnancy and postpartum.

 Drain to maintain